Seaweed and Kelp Supplements for Horses

 • Consider carefully why you feel you need to feed an equine seaweed supplement to your horse.

-If you can’t come up with a specific reason such as a known iodine deficiency, then it is probably best you don’t feed seaweed.
+If you can't come up with a specific reason, such as a known iodine deficiency, then it is probably best that you don't add a seaweed supplement to feed.

 • Check the iodine content of the kelp or seaweed supplement that you wish to use.